iacop2/kontext-chat/README.md

 **Test Mode**: Set `TEST_MODE=true` in your environment to use mock images and avoid API costs during development.

+## 🙏 Acknowledgements

+ This project is inspired by [Flux Kontext Demo](https://github.com/fal-ai-community/fal-flux-kontext-demo)

 ## 📄 License

 This project is licensed under the MIT License.